 In addition to our own, proprietary pipeline of ADC candidates, we have a number of partnerships and collaborations in place that leverage our technology – and those of our collaborators – to address unmet medical needs.
 We continually seek innovative partnerships with the goal of advancing science, gaining access to complimentary capabilities, strengthening our financial position, and creating more value for ImmunoGen.

-Examples of our partnerships include a strategic cross-licensing agreement with CytomX Therapeutics to develop ProbodyTM drug conjugate (PDC) therapies, a co-development and co-promotion collaboration with MacroGenics to develop a first-in-class ADAM9-targeting ADC, and a strategic collaboration and option agreement with Jazz Pharmaceuticals to develop and commercialize hematology-related ADCs.
+Examples of our partnerships include a strategic cross-licensing agreement with CytomX Therapeutics to develop ProbodyTM drug conjugate (PDC) therapies and a co-development and co-promotion collaboration with MacroGenics to develop a first-in-class ADAM9-targeting ADC.

 Our technology platform has been the basis for a number of high-value partnerships for the company, including the first-ever ADC approved as a treatment option for HER2-positive breast cancer, which is marketed by Roche, called Kadcyla®.

-In addition to Roche, we have ADC technology deals in place with Amgen, Bayer, Biotest, Sanofi, and Takeda.
+In addition to Roche, we have ADC technology deals in place with Amgen, Bayer, and Sanofi.